English, BA

 What Makes This Program Special?

 This major is a deep dive into the stories, cultures, and critical theories that shape our world, with a special focus on the literature of the African Diaspora.
-You won’t just study literature; you’ll explore the voices and experiences that have profoundly impacted history and culture.
+You won’t only study literature; you’ll explore the voices and experiences that have profoundly shaped history and culture.

-By the time you graduate, you won’t just have a degree; you’ll have a strong liberal arts background, specialized skills, and a professional portfolio built through your concentration, internship, and thesis!
+By the time you graduate, you’ll have a strong liberal arts background, specialized skills, and a professional portfolio built through your concentration, internship, and senior thesis.

 Major